Jubatian/rrpge-spec/specs/dma.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Copies 256 words between the Video RAM and the CPU RAM in either direction.
 Needs 272 cycles (uses the CPU bus and the Video bus in parallel).
-It is stalled by Accelerator operations if any is performing, and produces a kernel trap if the Graphics FIFO is not empty.

-(Note: An accelerator operation may only be allowed without falling under an undefined behavior if it is the last operation from the Graphics FIFO, so the Graphics FIFO is already empty.
-Implementations are allowed to report Graphics FIFO non-empty this case inhibiting this situation)
+If the Graphics FIFO is busy, this operation is allowed to produce a kernel trap (otherwise it would stall the CPU).